Get

 Some dental conditions, like root infections, can cause inflammation that irritates the nasal lining.
 They can also allow bacteria to penetrate your cat’s sinuses, potentially leading to respiratory infection.

-Dental disease is common in cats, especially older ones, and will likely require a vet’s intervention.
+Dental disease is common in cats, especially middle-aged and older ones, and will always require a vet’s intervention.
 Don’t drag your feet either, as teeth problems only get worse if left untreated and could cause other issues, like problems with the heart, liver, or kidneys.

 Image Credit: Ermolaev Alexander, Shutterstock

-Neoplasia is nasal cancer, usually marked by the presence of tumors inside the nasal cavity.
-It’s fairly rare in cats, but it can be quite painful, with sneezing being one of the more benign side effects.
+Nasal cancer or neoplasia, commonly lymphoma in cats, is marked by the presence of a tumor inside the nasal cavity.
+It’s fairly rare in cats, but it can be quite painful and locally invasive, causing swelling, distortion of the nose, and destruction of the bone and other tissues, with sneezing being one of the more benign side effects.

-Unfortunately, by the time that tumors become visible, the cancer is usually quite advanced and has likely spread to other parts of the body, including the brain.
-The prognosis is poor for cats with neoplasia, but the sooner the problem is spotted, the better your pet’s chances will be.
-It’s also possible to have benign neoplasia, although this is rare (and the tumors will still likely cause issues that affect your cat’s quality of life).
+Unfortunately, by the time the signs of the tumor become visible, the cancer is usually quite advanced and has likely spread to other parts of the body, including local lymph nodes.
+The prognosis is poor for cats with neoplasia, but the sooner the problem is spotted, the better your pet’s chances may be.
+Your vet will recommend performing x-rays and sometimes even a CT scan of your cat’s nose in order to determine the extent of the tumor.
+Some types of neoplasia may be treated with chemotherapy, and sampling the tumor will help to reach the final diagnosis.

 When to Worry About Your Cat’s Sneezing

-If you notice any of the following symptoms, though, a trip to the vet is in order:
+If you notice any of the following signs, though, a trip to the vet is in order:

 • Nasal discharge (especially if it’s yellowish-green or has blood in it)